-- 2.97 Serial Bond.
-A bond that matures on one date with no mandatory sinking fund redemptions that is part of an issue containing multiple Serial Bonds. - 2.98 S&P. S&P Global Ratings is an NRSRO. - 2.99 Stripped Security.
-Securities for which the rights to receive principal and interest payments have been decoupled and separately sold. - 2.100 Subordinate Bonds.
-Bonds and other indebtedness issued by HRSD and secured by the Subordinate Trust Agreement. - 2.101 Subordinate Trust Agreement.
-The Trust Agreement, dated October 1, 2011, as amended and restated as of March 1, 2016, as amended and supplemented from time to time, between HRSD and a trustee.
-The Subordinate Trust Agreement secures HRSD's Subordinate Bonds. - 2.102 Swaption.
-An option on a forward swap.
-The purchaser of a swaption (counterparty) has the right, but not the obligation, to compel the swaption seller (usually an issuer) to enter into a pre-negotiated swap agreement at some future date (exercise date).
-In exchange for this right, the swaption purchaser pays the swaption seller a premium amount.
-This amount can be paid up front, at some future date, or as an annuity over time. - 2.103 Syndicate Policies.
-The contractual obligations placed on the underwriting group relating to distribution, price limitations and market transactions. - 2.104 Term Bond.
-A Bond whose principal is amortized based on sinking fund redemption. - 2.105 Termination Payment Risk.
-The risk that an issuer is forced to liquidate a swap when it owes a termination payment to its counterparty. - 2.106 Treasury Bills.
-A non-interest bearing discount security issued by the U.S. Treasury to finance the national debt.
-Most Treasury Bills are issued to mature in three months, six months, or one year. - 2.107 Treasury Bonds.
-Long-term interest-bearing U.S. Treasury securities issued as direct obligations of the U.S. Government and having initial maturities of more than 10 years. - 2.108 Treasury Inflation Protected Security (TIPS).
+2.94 Term Bond.
+A Bond whose principal is amortized based on sinking fund redemption.

+- 2.95 Termination Payment Risk.
+The risk that an issuer is forced to liquidate a swap when it owes a termination payment to its counterparty. - 2.96 Treasury Bills.
+A non-interest bearing discount security issued at a discount by the U.S. Treasury to finance the national debt.
+Most Treasury Bills are issued to mature in three months, six months, or one year. - 2.97 Treasury Bonds.
+Long-term interest-bearing U.S. Treasury securities issued as direct obligations of the U.S. Government and having initial maturities of more than 10 years. - 2.98 Treasury Inflation Protected Security (TIPS).
 The principal of a TIPS increases with inflation and decreases with deflation, as measured by the Consumer Price Index.
-When a TIPS matures, the adjusted principal or original principal, whichever is greater, is paid.

-- 2.109 Treasury Notes.
-Medium-term interest-bearing U.S. Treasury securities issued as direct obligations of the U.S. Government and having initial maturities from one to 10 years. - 2.110 Trust Agreements.
-Collectively, the Senior Trust Agreement and the Subordinate Trust Agreement. - 2.111 Underwriter.
-A dealer that purchases new issues of municipal securities from the Issuer and resells them to investors. - 2.112 Underwriter's Discount.
-The difference between the price at which bonds are bought by the Underwriter from the Issuer and the price at which they are offered to investors. - 2.113 Underwriter's Expenses.
+When a TIPS matures, the adjusted principal or original principal, whichever is greater, is paid. - 2.99 Treasury Notes.
+Medium-term interest-bearing U.S. Treasury securities issued as direct obligations of the U.S. Government and having initial maturities from one to 10 years. - 2.100 Trust Agreement.
+The Trust Agreement, dated October 1, 2011, as amended and restated as of March 1, 2016, and further amended and restated as of July 1, 2024, as amended and supplemented from time to time, between HRSD and a trustee.
+The Trust Agreement secures HRSD's Senior Revenue Bonds and VRA Obligations. - 2.101 Underwriter.
+A dealer that purchases new issues of municipal securities from the Issuer and resells them to investors. - 2.102 Underwriter's Discount.
+The difference between the price at which bonds are bought by the Underwriter from the Issuer and the price at which they are offered to investors. - 2.103 Underwriter's Expenses.
 Compensates senior managers for out-of-pocket expenses, generally including underwriter's counsel DTC charges, travel, syndicate expenses, dealer fees, communication expenses, CUSIP fees and postage.
-Underwriter's expenses are subject to negotiation and can vary from transaction to transaction. - 2.114 Uniform Net Capital Rule.
+Underwriter's expenses are subject to negotiation and can vary from transaction to transaction. - 2.104 Uniform Net Capital Rule.
 SEC requirement that member firms as well as nonmember broker-dealers in securities maintain a maximum ratio of indebtedness to liquid capital, also called net capital rule or net capital ratio.
 Indebtedness covers all money owed to a firm, including margin loans and commitments to purchase securities, one reason new public issues are often spread among members of underwriting syndicates.
-Liquid capital includes cash and assets easily converted into cash. - 2.115 Variable Rate Debt (VRD).
-An interest rate on a security that changes at intervals according to an index or a formula or other standard of measurement or that changes in connection with a mandatory tender and remarketing or where interest is not set to maturity. - 2.116 VRA Master Financing Agreement.
-The Amended and Restated Master Financing Agreement, as amended and supplemented from time to time, between Virginia Resources Authority and HRSD. - 2.117 Water Infrastructure Finance and Innovation Act (WIFIA).
-The Water Infrastructure Finance and Innovation Act of 2014, as amended (WIFIA), established the WIFIA, a federal credit program administered by EPA for eligible water and wastewater infrastructure projects.
-The WIFIA program provides long-term, low-cost supplemental loans for up to 49% of the total cost of an eligible project.
+Liquid capital includes cash and assets easily converted into cash.